thecyberwesley/github-foundations-microsoft-certification/README.md

-# GitHub Foundations Microsoft Certification
+# Microsoft · GitHub Foundations

 📘 Repository focused on practicing code versioning with Git and GitHub, following the guidelines of the GitHub Foundations course by Microsoft Learn.